 1. It must be based on a Cooperation mechanism as per Articles 8, 9, 11 and 13 of the RED II Directive;

 2. It must provide higher socio-economical net benefits, compared to a national project, which is confirmed through a cost-benefit analysis.

 3. Its main component must be a renewable energy generation installation.

-Secondly, the CB RES project shall perform a cost-benefit analysis, which evaluates the potential overall benefits of cooperation that outweigh its costs, compared to a counterfactual, taking into account seven indicators, in line with the dedicated methodology (Commission Staff Working SWD (2021) 429).
+The CB RES project shall perform a cost-benefit analysis (CBA), which evaluates the potential overall benefits of cooperation that outweigh its costs, compared to a counterfactual, taking into account seven indicators as per CEF regulation annex part IV.
+The methodology to be applied to calculate the CBA along the seven elements is further developed in the Commission Staff Working SWD (2021) 429.